Convolutional Spiking Neural Networks for Detecting Anticipatory Brain Potentials Using Electroencephalogram: Methods

 where $\Theta(\cdot)$ is the heavy-side function, $U_{mem}[t]$ is the membrane potential of the neuron and $\theta$ is the spiking threshold, the derivative of (\ref{spTwo}) with respect to $U_{mem}$ is the dirac delta function:

 which is defined as zero for all time except where $U_{mem} = \theta$ at which it is infinity.
 This leads to the "dead neuron" problem for training using backpropagation.
-To mitigate this, the surrogate gradient approach is employed wherein the heavy-side function is approximated using a sigmoidal function, thereby creating a readily differential function.
+To mitigate this, the surrogate gradient approach is employed wherein during the "backward-pass", when the gradient of the loss function due to the network parameters is being computed, the heavy-side function is approximated using a sigmoidal function, thereby creating a readily differential function.
 The exact function used as the surrogate in this paper is described as:

 where $k$ is known as the 'slope' and determines the smoothness of the surrogate function.
 The derivative of (\ref{surro}) is then obtained as:

 From (\ref{surroDer}) it can be seen that as k increases, (\ref{surroDer}) converges to (\ref{dirac}).
 For a more detailed explanation of SNNs and their training, the reader is referred to \cite{eshraghian2021training}.